-Your spouse, natural or legally adopted minor child or parent may be eligible for an additional benefit if you die while you are an active member.
+Your beneficiary or your spouse, natural or legally adopted minor child or parent may be eligible for an additional benefit if you die while you are an active member.
 For more information, see Chapter 9-Death-in-Service Benefits.

 Optional Group Life Insurance Program